My Neck, My Back (Lick It)

 "My Neck, My Back (Lick It)" is a song by American rapper Khia, released in April 2002 as the lead single from her debut studio album, Thug Misses.
 Owing to its sexually explicit lyrics, an edited version of the song was released to mainstream radio.
 The song reached number 42 on the US Billboard Hot 100.
-It also reached number four in the United Kingdom two years later and number 12 in Australia.
+It also reached number four in the United Kingdom two years later, number 10 in Greece, and number 12 in Australia.
+Lyrically, “My Neck, My Back (Lick It)” is about a woman searching for and pursuing a man at a club, demanding that he perform sexual acts on her, including cunnilingus and anilingus, and encouraging other women to do the same.

 Background and meaning

 The lyrics contain detailed, explicit descriptions of both cunnilingus and anilingus, so a heavily edited version was used for radio broadcasting and the official music video.
 Khia later stated in a 2002 interview for MTV News concerning the song's big success: "I guess the world is just nasty and freaky like that […] It's not even my favorite song, and I was kind of surprised that's the song that everybody jumped on. … That song is just nothing compared to my other music.
 It's like, 'That's what the world is about today,' so hey, it works for me."